- Why Consider a Gap Year?

 This summer should be your time of celebration.
 Instead, many students are feeling something quite different.
 How about confusion?
 Anxiety?
 Hesitation?
-The COVID-19 pandemic has brought a cloud of uncertainty on the coming school year.
+The COVID-19 pandemic continues to cloud future planning with uncertainty.

-We all want to remain optimistic as COVID-19 cases decline and many provinces gradually lift restrictions.
-At the same time, we know that the 2020-2021 school year is going to look very different from any other.
-Colleges and universities in Canada are being forced to rethink the ways students learn and live together.
+We all want to remain optimistic as vaccines roll out and the summer months approach.
+At the same time, we know that the 2021-2022 school year likely won’t be what we consider “normal”.
+Colleges and universities in Canada have been forced to rethink the ways students learn and live together throughout this pandemic.

 If you’ve never considered it before, a gap year might seem like a lost or wasted year.
 On the contrary, it can actually present a once-in-a-lifetime opportunity.
 With a proper attitude and a plan, a gap year can be a time for deeper preparation, valuable life experiences—and you can have a lot of fun while you’re at it!

 GCBI North (The Great Commission Bible Institute) is a Bible school offering an 8-month discipleship program ideal for students who want to make the most of a gap year.
 GCBI North is a ministry of Renew Church, a multi-campus church serving communities in the Greater Toronto Area in Ontario, Canada.
 This gap year program provides students with:

 - A solid foundation in the Bible—dig deep into the Bible and study it cover-to-cover

 - Hands-on ministry experience—participate in the local church with a focus on your area of interest: Leadership, Worship, Children’s Ministry or A/V Tech

 - Residence experience—form lifelong friendships living in close community with fellow students